dishman/csce312/README.md

 the only way i currently have to set my regs is useing the li instruction.

 there were several problems with c++ compiling and running all functions in the alu which kept me from implementing some of the functions exactly as wrriten in the problem because they would trigger inproperly since i don't have if statments. this functionality has been comminted out but still works. if there is a way around this problem i would love to know it as i spent almost 5 hours today tring to fix it.

+Final:

+like before this program runs using g++-4.7 -std=c+11 file_name.cpp on either the linux or comput servers

+to get the proper data path program flow i was required to use a lot of ifs. i could not figure out a way to avoid this. for some reason my divid function is still not working and is giving a constant value... i don't know wjy this is but the rest of the program is working just fine.

+to run the programs just but the program one of the two program text files into the intilize function in the main. i have the first one in there for default.